hpgrahsl/kryptonite-for-kafka/docs/configuration.md

 ]
 ```

-See [Envelope Encryption — KEK configuration](envelope-encryption.md#kek-configuration-for-kms-based-envelope-encryption) for examples for all supported providers.
+See [Envelope Encryption / KEK configuration](envelope-encryption.md#kek-configuration-for-kms-based-envelope-encryption) for examples for all supported providers.

 **Default: `[]` (disabled)**

+---

+### `envelope_kek_identifier`

+The default KEK identifier when working with envelope encryption and field settings do not specify their own individual key.
+Must match an identifier present in `envelope_kek_configs`.

 ---